 There are three World Heritage sites in Malta.
 A fascinating blend of prehistoric temples and Renaissance architecture, these historical places in Malta are all extremely impressive.
 Let’s get started, with the three UNESCO sites in Malta.

-1. Megalithic Temples of Malta – World Heritage Site
+Megalithic Temples of Malta – World Heritage Site

-2. Ħal-Saflieni Hypogeum – World Heritage Site
+Ħal-Saflieni Hypogeum – World Heritage Site

-The next World Heritage site in Malta is a hypogeum (underground cemetery), and it dates from around 3000 BC.
+Next up in our tour of Malta’s UNESCO heritage is the famous hypogeum (underground cemetery), which dates from around 3000 BC.
+Yes, it’s the incredible Malta underground temple.
 Only discovered in 1931 by accident, it was built in three stages, with each stage deeper underground than the last.
 The hypogeum is also an example of “negative architecture”, where structures and features are carved out of the rock.

-3. Historic City of Valletta – World Heritage Site
+Historic City of Valletta – World Heritage Site

 Valletta is the capital city of Malta, and rounds out our tour of World Heritage sites in Malta.
 For an historic European city, Valletta is surprisingly new!
 It was founded in the 16th century by the Knights of the Order of St John, and still has many traces of its fortress origins.
 But there’s heaps of beautiful stuff to see as well.
 Particular highlights include the Co-Cathedral of St John, and the Governor’s Palace, as well as the wonderfully laid-out streets.
 You can also feel the influence of many different cultures, like British, French, Spanish, and North African.

 We hope you enjoyed this brief tour of Malta UNESCO Sites.
 Be sure to check out the World Heritage Sites of Delhi, or the 7 Best UNESCO World Heritage Gardens.
 And as always, don’t forget to Subscribe to our YouTube channel for all the latest updates.